-Use a quilt block or appliqué template from the quilt as the label like this beautiful appliqué label by Bluprint member Bag and Baggage.
+Use a quilt block or appliqué template from the quilt as the label like this beautiful appliqué label by Craftsy member Bag and Baggage.

 Items written by hand add a personal touch, and quilt labels are no different.
 They do, however, need some special consideration.

 - Iron a piece of freezer paper on the back to stabilize the label fabric and make it easier to write upon.